patrickdoc/port67/Section2/5-functions.md

 entire program to `return 0`.
 The key observation being that `x` is never used.
 Ignoring that option, there are still plenty of places you could improve).

-While the above program can be optimized in many places, the following code cannot.
+While the above program can be optimized in many places, the following code is harder to optimize.
 Think about the differences between `x` and `y` and what that means for the compiler.

 ```c
 float circumference(float radius);